skrey/yellow-extensions/features/help/en/page.md

 ## Want to ask questions?

+Can't find what you're looking for?
 Something doesn't work?
-Do you need more information?
 There's a good chance that your question has already been answered.
 If not, submit a new issue.
 Add a lot of details, the more we know the better we can help.
-Specify the version of your website.
-That way you get help and everyone else can read the answers.
+That way you get help and everyone else can read the answers as well.
 [Ask questions](https://github.com/datenstrom/yellow/issues) and [contribute](contributing-guidelines).

 ## Want to have support?